Öffnet eine externe Seite Link zur Startseite

 Key issues

-Summary of key issues
+Summary of key points

 • Information on current monitoring activities is available on the platform, as well as specialised information such as methodological standards, mapping instructions, reports and scientific publications.